harkaitz/c-geminifs/README.md

 GEMINI:// FUSE3 MOUNT COMMAND
 ===================================

-Mount the "gemini://" global web as a file system in UNIX machines.
+Mount the "gemini://" world wide web as a file system in UNIX machines.

 Example: